-If all is ok for the slice on the zip disc (which is when diff does not complain or md5sum returns "OK"), you can continue for dar to proceed with the next slice.
+If all is ok for the slice on target medium (diff does not complain or md5sum returns "OK"), you can continue for dar to proceed with the next slice.

 Of course, we have to choose another name for that new backup, let's call

 --create /mnt/usb/linux_diff1 or